nbenjamin/spring-security-samples/without-webflux-authentication-basics-inmemory-jdbc-ldap/README.md

 There are two profiles
   1. in-memory - will use inMemory UserDetailsManager.
-  2. jdbc      - will postgreSQL, please docker-compose before executing this.
+  2. jdbc      - will postgreSQL, please run `docker-compose` before executing this.

 #### Running with profile `ldap`